att/sessionOffload/doc/Integration_Faq.md

 **Question:** Can multiple VMs talking to the same SmartNIC be supported?

 **Answer:** Currently the implementation is focused on a single VM supporting a single SmartNIC.
-However more deployments model could be supported depending on customer use cases.
+However more deployment models could be supported depending on customer use cases.

 **Question:** What is the impact/use of inLIF/outLIF for SmartNIC deployments?

-**Answer:** The inLIF/outLIF parameters are just placeholders for the future router case.
+**Answer:** The inLIF/outLIF parameters are just placeholders for the future network router case.
 They can be just hardwired to 1 and 2 for the basic SmartNIC case.

 **Question:** Are there any management functions in the gRPC API?

-**Answer:** Not currently but something we would like to add and are actively soliciting feedback and suggestions.
+**Answer:** Not currently but this is something we would like to add and are actively soliciting feedback and suggestions.

 **Question:** Does the current implementation support IPv6?